 Project: Let the right one out! - teacher training and induction as gatekeepers to the teaching profession Project Members: Per Lindqvist, Per Gerrevall, Ulla-Karin Nordänger, Joakim Krantz, Henrik…

-Project: Just assessment in school – pupils' conceptions in Sweden and Germany Project members: Bettina Vogt Timeframe: 2011-2016 Faculty/Department: Faculty of Social Sciences, Department of Pedagogy…
+Project: Just assessment in school – pupils' conceptions in Sweden and Germany This project was finished in 2016.
+Project information Project members: Bettina Vogt Timeframe: 2011-2016…

 Project: Who has governed the Swedish school?
-Municipality, school and state during 60 years of Swedish school reforms in a world of change Project Members: Andreas Nordin Timeframe: 2014-2017…
+Municipality, school and state during 60 years of Swedish school reforms in a world of change This project was finished in 2017.
+Project information…

 Professions position individuals in society and organisations and provide them with cultural, economic and social resources and also deal with questions concerning upbringing, education, experiences and identity.
 The research area investigates the significance of professions on societal as well as on organisational and individual level.